Plant DetailShow Menu

 Description

-This plant needs to be planted in full sun and in well-drained, highly organic soil.
-It is drought and heat tolerant and slightly salt tolerant.
-Propagate by division or stem cutting.
+This plant needs to be planted in full sun and in well-drained soil.
+It is drought- and heat-tolerant and slightly salt-tolerant.
+Propagate by seeds or stem cuttings.

-Use this plant in the perennial border; in butterfly, cottage, native, and pollinator gardens; or for xeriscaping.
+Use little leaf sage in the perennial border, or in butterfly, cottage, rock, or pollinator gardens, or for xeriscaping.

-Insect, Diseases, and Other Plant Problems: Whitefly, aphids, mealy bug, and spider mites are insect problems.
+Insect, Diseases, and Other Plant Problems: Whitefly, aphids, mealybugs, and spider mites are insect problems.
 Rust, powdery mildew, stem rot, and fungal leaf spot are disease problems.

 More information on Salvia.